9h03n1x/CarND_BC/writeup.md

 The overall strategy for deriving a model architecture was to at first to play arround with the convolutional layers and the fully connected layer, in the end I had some simething similar to the nvidia architecture, so I adapted to the established architecture

 In order to gauge how well the model was working, I split my image and steering angle data into a training and validation set at a rate of 80/20. during training I always had a very low accuracy, strangely the lower the accuracy the better the model

-To combat the overfitting, I modified the model so that ...
+To prevent the model from overfitting I added dropouts to the fully connected layer.

-Then I ...

 The final step was to run the simulator to see how well the car was driving around track one.
-There were a few spots where the vehicle fell off the track... to improve the driving behavior in these cases, I ....
+There were a few spots where the vehicle fell off the track, especially in corners with rare situation.
+To improve the driving behavior in these cases, I recorded onyl the critical scenes again, to have more data to learn that situation.

 At the end of the process, the vehicle is able to drive autonomously around the track without leaving the road.

-#### 2. Final Model Architecture

-The final model architecture (model.py lines 18-24) consisted of a convolution neural network with the following layers and layer sizes ...

 #### 3. Creation of the Training Set & Training Process

-To capture good driving behavior, I first recorded two laps on track one using center lane driving.
-Here is an example image of center lane driving:
+To capture good driving behavior, I first recorded several laps on track one trying center lane driving.
+Here is an example image of center lane driving, it did not always work very good, I used all three cameras for the training, but added a correction factor to the angles of the left and right camera:

-![alt text][image2]

-I then recorded the vehicle recovering from the left side and right sides of the road back to center so that the vehicle would learn to ....
-These images show what a recovery looks like starting from ... :

 ![alt text][image2]
 ![alt text][image3]